margelo/react-native-worklets-core/docs/USAGE.md

 ## Integration

-To integrate react-native-worklets in your library, first install the package:
+To integrate react-native-worklets-core in your library, first install the package:

 ### Dependency Installation

 #### iOS:

-1. Add `react-native-worklets` to your podspec:
+1. Add `react-native-worklets-core` to your podspec:
     ```ruby
-    s.dependency "react-native-worklets"
+    s.dependency "react-native-worklets-core"
     ```

 #### Android:

-1. Add `react-native-worklets` to your `build.gradle`:
+1. Add `react-native-worklets-core` to your `build.gradle`:
     ```groovy
-    implementation project(":react-native-worklets")
+    implementation project(":react-native-worklets-core")
     ```
-2. Add `react-native-worklets` to your `CMakeLists.txt`:
+2. Add `react-native-worklets-core` to your `CMakeLists.txt`:
     ```CMake
-    find_package(react-native-worklets REQUIRED CONFIG)
+    find_package(react-native-worklets-core REQUIRED CONFIG)

     # ...

     target_link_libraries(
         ${PACKAGE_NAME}
         # ... other libs
-        react-native-worklets::rnworklets
+        react-native-worklets-core::rnworklets
     )
     ```